-Thanks to their partnership with IHG Hotels, you can book a night at either property for 60,000 IHG Rewards points each night.
+Thanks to their partnership with IHG Hotels, you can book a night at either property for 60,000 to 70,000 IHG Rewards points each night.

-Just for opening the IHG Rewards Club Premier Credit Card, you will earn 80,000 IHG Rewards points after spending $2,000 within the first three months of opening the card and paying the $89 annual fee.
+Just for opening the IHG Rewards Club Traveler Credit Card, you will earn 75,000 IHG Rewards points after spending $2,000 within the first three months.
+The card also has no annual fee.

-Click Here to learn more about the IHG Rewards Club Premier Credit Card.
+Click Here to learn more about the IHG Rewards Club Traveler Credit Card.

 The Park MGM Las Vegas